-Last month, my girlfriend and I explored Cebu!
+Last month, I explored Cebu!
 Located in the Central Visayas region of the Philippines, Cebu consists of the main island itself and 167 surrounding islands and islets.

 Climate: Hot & humid